When Loved Ones Get Deployed

 - Do things that help you feel calm.
 For some it might mean listening to music, playing an instrument, reading a book, enjoying nature, relaxing quietly, or spending time with a pet —whatever soothes you best.

 - Spend moments in positive reflection.
-Many find that holding their loved ones in their thoughts and prayers helps them feel better.
-Make a scrapbook or organize an activity that your loved one overseas would like.
-Keeping busy helps make the wait for your loved one's return seem to go faster.
+Many people find that holding their loved ones in their thoughts and prayers helps them feel better.
+Make a scrapbook or photo album that your loved one would like.
+You can also try a loving kindness meditation as a way to feel connected to the person who is away.

 Share this page using: